Lauren is a virtual adventurer and late night philosopher, as well as a voracious consumer of technology.

 - Respect a Nun Day.
 I feel this one needs no further explanation.

-• A website or an organization.
-In order to submit your holiday to Chase's Calendar or the Brownielocks site, your holiday or event should be validated with a website committed to the holiday or a formal event.
+- A website or an organization.
+To submit your holiday to Chase's Calendar or the Brownielocks site, your holiday or event should be validated with a website committed to the holiday or a formal event.

-• Submit to Chase's Calendar of Events and/or Brownielocks.
-Once your holiday is validated and backed by an organization or a website, you can submit to one or both of these sites to help make it official.
+- An official submission.
+Submit to Chase's Calendar of Events and/or Brownielocks.
+Once your holiday is validated and backed by an organization or a website, you can submit it to one or both of these sites to help make it official.

 Reasons for Starting a Holiday